opencurve/curve/curvefs/README.md

 * The default install prefix of projects is `devops/projects`
 * If you want to modify the service's config, you can modify the config under `conf` directory, then run `make config`
+* Please run `make stop` to ensure that the service has stopped before run `make clean`
 * You can use `make status` to show service status, include active status, listen address, memory usage and etc:

 ```